ryantd42/NY-Legislative-Git/2023/A7241A-2023/bill.md

   May 15, 2023
   ___________

- Introduced  by  M.  of A. LAVINE, NORRIS, PIROZZOLO, JENSEN -- read once and referred to the Committee on Judiciary
+ Introduced  by  M.  of  A.  LAVINE,  NORRIS, PIROZZOLO, JENSEN, WALLACE, BRABENEC -- read once and referred to the Committee  on  Judiciary  -- committee  discharged,  bill amended, ordered reprinted as amended and recommitted to said committee

- AN ACT to amend the executive law, in relation to establishing a record- keeping and reporting exemption for notary publics for  acts  relating to the designation and nomination of candidates
+ AN ACT to amend the executive law, in relation to limiting recordkeeping and reporting duties of public notaries

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
 The executive law is amended by adding a new section 135-d to read as follows:
   §  135-D.  RECORDKEEPING  AND  REPORTING.
-NOTWITHSTANDING  ANY  OTHER PROVISION OF LAW, RULE, OR REGULATION TO THE CONTRARY, ANY ACT PERFORMED BY A NOTARY PUBLIC AS IT RELATES TO THE DESIGNATION  AND  NOMINATION  OF CANDIDATES  PURSUANT  TO  ARTICLE SIX AND SECTION 15-108 OF THE ELECTION LAW SHALL NOT BE REQUIRED TO BE RECORDED OR MAINTAINED  BY  SUCH  NOTARY PUBLIC.
+NOTWITHSTANDING  ANY  OTHER PROVISION  OF  LAW,  RULE,  OR  REGULATION  TO  THE  CONTRARY, EXCEPT AS PROVIDED BY SECTION ONE HUNDRED THIRTY-FIVE-C OF THIS ARTICLE  REGARDING ELECTRONIC  NOTARIZATION,  A  NOTARY  SHALL NOT BE REQUIRED TO CREATE OR RETAIN ANY OTHER NOTARIAL RECORD OF ANY NOTARIAL ACT.
   § 2.
 This act shall take effect immediately.